-To actualize open innovation, there are six joint research courses (please see the table) and a research promotion committee consisting of about 50 private businesses and 15 municipalities at the AES center.
+To actualize open innovation, there is a research promotion committee consisting of about 50 private businesses and 15 municipalities at the AES center.
 With these entities at the center, we advance research projects through collaborations with the teaching staff from both inside and outside the university, receiving support from the federal government and municipalities.
 In addition, to provide smooth progress and a sound foundation for these projects, we conduct platform activities promoting our work, such as organizing routine symposiums outside the university and seminars and training workshops for the AES members, among others.